imagej/imagej.github.io/pages/Getting_started_with_MaMuT.md

 ### The auto-linking mode.

-Press {% include key content='Shift-L' %} with a MaMuT viewer window active.
+Press {% include key content='press|Shift-L' %} with a MaMuT viewer window active.
 A message should appear in the MaMuT viewer that states the auto-linking mode is now on.
 In this mode, a link is automatically created when you create a new spot between this spot and the last one in the selection.
 Then the selection is changed to be the last spot added.
-Using this, you can quickly create lineage by moving forward in time with the keyboard and creating spots by typing {% include key content='A' %}.
-You can also use {% include key content='Double Click'
-%} to create spots, but because a simple click would clear the selection, you have to hold the {% include key content='Shift' %} key down to use auto-linking with mouse clicks.
+Using this, you can quickly create lineage by moving forward in time with the keyboard and creating spots by typing {% include key content='press|A' %}.
+You can also use {% include key content='press|Double Click' %} to create spots, but because a simple click would clear the selection, you have to hold the {% include key content='press|Shift' %} key down to use auto-linking with mouse clicks.

 Try to use the auto-linking mode to create the cell lineage of the dividing cell above, this time following the other daughter cell.
-Move back to the first time-point, select the mother cell, move to the second time-point {% include key content='M' %} and add a spot {% include key content='A' %} or {% include key content='Shift-Double Click' %} on the cell location.
+Move back to the first time-point, select the mother cell, move to the second time-point {% include key content='press|M' %} and add a spot {% include key content='press|A' %} or {% include key content='press|Shift-Double Click' %} on the cell location.
 Repeat by following the right daughter cell.
 You should end up with an annotation that resembles the following:

 ![bdv-MaMuT\_DesiredTracking\_2.PNG](bdv-MaMuT_DesiredTracking_2.PNG
 "bdv-MaMuT_DesiredTracking_2.PNG")